-Participants authorized to receive Transportation services may not receive the direct portion of the following services at the same time: Community Participation Support; Small Group Employment; Supported Employment; job acquisition and job retention in Advanced Supported Employment; Benefits Counseling; Therapies; Education Support; Music, Art and Equine Assisted Therapy and Consultative Nutritional services.
+Participants authorized to receive Transportation services may not receive the direct portion of the following services at the same time: Community Participation Support; Small Group Employment; Supported Employment; job acquisition and job retention in Advanced Supported Employment; Benefits Counseling; Therapies; Education Support; Music, Art and Equine Assisted Therapy; and Consultative Nutritional services.

-Participants authorized to receive Residential Habilitation, Life Sharing or Supported Living services, may only be authorized for Transportation services as a discrete service when the participant requires transportation to or from a job that meets the definition of competitive integrated employment.
+Participants authorized to receive Life Sharing or Supported Living may only be authorized for discrete Transportation services when the participant requires transportation to or from a job that meets the definition of competitive integrated employment.